Danking555/PiChatte/README.md

-## Multithreaded python server and client that enables multiple users to communicate
+## Chat Application.
+Python server and client that enables multiple users to communicate
 ---
-**Allows accepting connections and data simultaneously without blocking**
+**Accepts connections and data simultaneously without blocking**

 **Usage:**
 Just open a new project and run the server, clients in cli